 Western science is heavily prioritised in the way the EPBC Act operates.
-Indigenous knowledge and views are diluted in the formal provision of advice to decision makers.
+Indigenous knowledge and views are diluted in the formal provision of advice to decision-makers.
 This reflects an overall culture of tokenism and symbolism, rather than one of genuine inclusion of Indigenous Australians.

 The operation of the EPBC Act Indigenous Advisory Committee (IAC) exemplifies the culture of tokenism.
-The Act does not require the IAC to provide decision makers with advice.
+The Act does not require the IAC to provide decision-makers with advice.
 The IAC is reliant on the Minister inviting its views.
-This is in contrast to other Statutory Committees, which have clearly defined and formal roles at key points in statutory processes.
+This contrasts to other statutory committees under the Act, which have clearly defined and formal roles at key points in statutory processes.

 The Department has issued guidance on best practice Indigenous engagement.
 This sets out expectations for applicants for EPBC Act approval, but it is not required or enforceable.
-It is not transparent how the Minister factors in Indigenous matters in decision making for EPBC Act assessments.
+It is not transparent how the Commonwealth Minister factors in Indigenous matters in decision-making for EPBC Act assessments.

 The proposed National Environmental Standards should include a specific standard on best practice Indigenous engagement.
-The purpose of the Standard is to ensure that Indigenous Australians that speak for and have Traditional Knowledge of Country have had the proper opportunity to contribute to decisions made under the EPBC Act.
+The purpose of the Standard is to ensure that Indigenous Australians who speak for and have traditional knowledge of Country have had the proper opportunity to contribute to decisions made under the EPBC Act.

 The role of the IAC should be substantially recast.
-The EPBC Act should establish a committee for Indigenous Knowledge and Engagement, responsible for providing the Minister with advice on Standard for Indigenous engagement.
+The EPBC Act should establish an Indigenous Knowledge and Engagement Committee, responsible for providing the Commonwealth Minister with advice on a Standard for Indigenous engagement.
 This should include the development and application of the Standard, and ensuring its effectiveness through monitoring, evaluation and review.